-Kay Chin has exhibited in Turkey, Australia, China, South Korea, Bangladesh and Singapore.
+Kay Chin has exhibited in USA, Turkey, Australia, China, South Korea, Bangladesh and Singapore.
 His photographs are collected by Singapore’s Ministry of Foreign Affairs, the European House of Photography in Paris, the Les Amis Group and private collectors.
 Besides commercial and personal projects, he devotes his time to promoting photography; writing, consulting and lecturing.

 Mobile: +65 9187 6351